 Electrical fusible links are features in high-current electrical systems like those in some automobiles.
 They protect wires by melting when electrical currents run too high, therefore disrupting the link between two connections.

-In public settings, louver inserts are frequently found in restrooms, server rooms, and mechanical closets, along with other small spaces where ventilation is necessary.
+In public settings, louver inserts are common in restrooms, server rooms, and mechanical closets, as well as other small spaces where ventilation is necessary.

-Louvered doors are often recommended in high-storm or hurricane zones to allow for ventilation, while still preventing blowing rain from entering.
+Experts often recommend louvered doors in high-storm or hurricane zones to provide ventilation while still preventing blowing rain from entering.

 There are two types of commercial louvers.
 Fixed blade (AFDL) louvers are not fire rated and have no fire-related function.
 Fusible link door louvers (FLDL) are fire rated up to 90 minutes.
-Louvers of any kind should only be added to doors with a fire rating of 20 minutes or more.
+Only add louvers to doors with a fire rating of 20 minutes or more.

 Thanks to the fusible link, FLDL louvers slowly close and lock in place when room temperatures rise during a fire.
 With the louvers closed, the door becomes flush and closed.
 In this position, a fire-rated door can prevent fire from spreading for up to 90 minutes or to the maximum rating of the door.